Juslima/python-api-challenge/README.md

 Based on these linear regression plots and their respective r-values, it can be concluded that latitude has minimal influence on humidity in both hemispheres.
 Other factors such as local climate patterns, proximity to bodies of water, and elevation might have a more significant impact on humidity levels.

-# Cloudiness vs. Latitude Linear Regression Plot
+# Cloudiness vs. Latitude Linear Regression Plot:
 The linear regression plots show the relationship between cloudiness and latitude in the Northern Hemisphere and Southern Hemisphere.

 In the Northern Hemisphere, there is a very weak negative linear relationship between cloudiness and latitude.
 The r-value of -0.007 indicates an almost negligible correlation.
 This suggests that there is no significant trend between cloudiness and latitude in the Northern Hemisphere.